John B. Harman: Adams trial

 Doctor John Bodkin Adams was tried in 1957 for the murder of an 81-year-old patient, Edith Alice Morrell.
 Harman was called as the defence's main expert witness.
 He gave evidence that though the deceased was being prescribed high amounts of heroin and morphine by her general practitioner, it was entirely justified under the circumstances and that it would have done more harm to the patient if the treatment was discontinued.
 During cross-examination, however, it was established: that Harman had himself only ever worked as a general practitioner for a total of two weeks.
 He had only ever treated a handful of drug addicts – before the war.
 He had never seen 'spasms' caused by drug addiction, despite acting them out for the court in detail – he had only ever read about them.
 And furthermore, despite being a witness for the defence, he claimed he had at no time talked to Adams about his treatment of the patient.

 Adams was acquitted, and a second count of the murder of another patient, Gertrude Hullett, was controversially withdrawn.
 The prosecutor Attorney-General, Sir Reginald Manningham-Buller, entered a nolle prosequi which the presiding judge, Patrick Devlin, later termed "an abuse of process".

 Adams was subsequently successfully prosecuted on 13 lesser charges of prescription fraud, lying on cremation forms, obstructing a police search and failing to keep a dangerous drugs register.
 He was removed from the Medical Register in 1957 and reinstated in 1961.
 Home Office pathologist Francis Camps, however, suspected Adams of causing the deaths of 163 patients in total.

 Death

 Harman died from a dissecting aortic aneurysm, while driving his car to St Thomas's in 1994, aged 87.

 Family

 His sister, Elizabeth (wife of Lord Longford), introduced him to a barrister, Anna Spicer.
-They married in 1946 and had four daughters - Sarah, Harriet, Virginia - who all became solicitors.
-Harriet became Deputy Leader of the Labour Party and served in the Cabinet under Tony Blair and Gordon Brown and is Mother of the House of Commons.
+They married in 1946 and had four daughters - Janet, Sarah, Harriet, Virginia - who all became solicitors.
+Harriet became Deputy Leader of the Labour Party and served in the Cabinet under Tony Blair and Gordon Brown.